How Much REM Sleep Do We Really Need?

-I'll be honest here: Sleeping is by far my favorite pastime.
-I love indulging in a mid-day nap when it's raining outside, and I spend my days fantasizing about when I'll be back in my cozy bed again, eyes closed and dreaming.
+I'll be honest here: Sleeping is by far my favourite pastime.
+I love indulging in a mid-day nap when it's raining outside, and I spend my days fantasising about when I'll be back in my cosy bed again, eyes closed and dreaming.
 But sleep is more than just a time to rest and relax.
 It's actually imperative to our health — so much so that we could even die without it.
 And REM sleep may be the most important type of all.

 "Rapid Eye Movement sleep is that lovely sleep where you have detailed, vivid dreams, like watching a movie," Seema Khosla, MD, the medical director of the North Dakota Center for Sleep, tells Refinery29.
 "It's actually fairly active.
 Your eyes move around, we see heart rates go up, and breathing can be irregular."
 (Never remember your dreams?
 Don't worry, you're still experiencing REM sleep.)